 Two men initially found guilty of the 1965 assassination of Malcolm X were acquitted during a court hearing in 2021, after a century-and-a-half effort to clear their names.
 Now, New York City has agreed to pay $26 million to settle lawsuits filed on behalf of the men.

-Historians have been doubtful of the case surrounding Muhammad A. Aziz and Khalil Islam’s involvement in Malcolm X’s assassination for decades now.
-Both men have spent more than 20 years behind bars.
+Historians were doubtful of the case surrounding Muhammad A. Aziz and Khalil Islam’s involvement in Malcolm X’s assassination for decades.
+Both men spent more than 20 years behind bars.

 New York County Supreme Court Administrative Judge Ellen Biben threw out Muhammad A. Aziz’s and the late Khalil Islam’s convictions in November of 2021.
 In her courtroom, Biben said “I regret that this court cannot undo the serious miscarriage of justice.
 There can be no question that this is a case that cries out for fundamental justice.”

-This dismissal comes after a 22-month long investigation conducted by the Manhattan district attorney’s office and lawyers for the two individuals involved.
+This dismissal came after a 22-month-long investigation conducted by the Manhattan district attorney’s office and lawyers for the two individuals involved.
 The investigation proved that both the FBI and New York City Police Department withheld vital evidence that likely would have led to Aziz’s and Islam’s acquittals had it been turned over at trial.

 According to District Attorney Cyrus Vance Jr., “most of the physical evidence and witnesses couldn’t be re-investigated because of the time that’s passed, and the investigation found that several witnesses told the FBI they had not seen Aziz or Islam with the murder weapon.”

 The case was re-opened after Netflix released the documentary Who Killed Malcolm X? in February 2020.
 This documentary renewed interest in Malcolm X’s case and raised enough questions to have the case re-examined.
 This documentary examined different aspects of Malcolm X’s assassination, including the fact the men had alibis.
 Hours before the assassination, Aziz had gone to the hospital with an injured leg.
 A doctor who had treated him had taken the stand in his defense.

 On February 21, 1965, Malcolm X was assassinated at the Audubon Ballroom in New York City, where hundreds of people had gathered to hear him speak.
 Several men open fired on Malcolm X inside the ballroom, striking him while he was still onstage.